bobjacobsen/EventTools/eventtools/load-new-year-ops.md

 - Sequel Pro (for localhost database update)
     - [ ] Start mySql, log on to localhost
-    - [ ] Make sure sneumann database exists and is selected
+    - [ ] Make sure correct (e.g snuemann) database exists and is selected
     - [ ] "Query" icon, paste the load content (from above) in window, select entire pasted content, hit "Run Selection": should see about 84 queries, 1686 rows affected
     - [ ] "Query" icon, paste define_views.sql contents in window, select entire pasted content, hit "Run Selection": should see about 14 queries